| This document is also available as

 -term, that is a term built up using also a least fixed point

-constructor as well as a greatest fixed point constructor, is equivalent to a
+constructor as well as a greatest fixed point constructor, is equivalent to a -term where the number of nested fixed point of a different type is

 bounded by a fixed number.